xero/ansi-art-tutorials/README.md

 These are hand-collected works spanning decades of the scene.

-Each entry showcases unique techniques, styles, and the vision of talented artists.
+Each entry showcases unique techniques, styles, and the vision of a talented artist.

 ---